educlipse/.github/profile/README.md

 - Earn badges like **Spellcaster, Elementalist, High Sage** as you progress.
 - Level up your skills and unlock achievements!

+- ### 🌟 Earn & Use Points!
+- Earn **Edu Points** for every action you take—completing exams, answering questions, or even liking queslity Questions/Answer.
+- Use these points as real money during your next transaction.
+- Track your accumulated points in the **Edu Points** section of your profile.

 ---

 ## 🌐 Technology Stack